ktagilbert/katalog/_posts/2018-07-12-getting-back-into-it.markdown

 Instead, I took some advice from Elizabeth Gilbert in ['Big Magic.'](https://www.goodreads.com/book/show/24453082-big-magic) She writes, that for each rejection, it's best to send out another submission into the world.
 That advice is seriously, the only way I'm ever going to deal with a rejection from now on.

-**What about you guys.
+**What about you guys?
 How has your submitting experience been so far?**